IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 # 6. References

-* Choose a citation style and stick with it. [https://guides.nyu.edu/citations](See this link for more info).
+* Choose a citation style and stick with it.
+[See this link for more info](https://guides.nyu.edu/citations).
 Your bibliography should include a diversity of sources, including contemporary publications and "canonical," texts in your field.
 You should use a mixture of primary and secondary sources, and your sources should be relevant to your topic area.
 The thoroughness of your reference section will be a significant factor in your overal paper grade.

 # Proofread your work and use TurnItIn